fenio/pv-mounter/README.md

 ```

-Obviously you have to have working [krew](https://krew.sigs.k8s.io/docs/user-guide/setup/install/) first.
+Obviously, you need to have working [krew](https://krew.sigs.k8s.io/docs/user-guide/setup/install/) installation first.

 Or you can simply grab binaries from [releases](https://github.com/fenio/pv-mounter/releases).

 ## Limitations

-Tool has clean option that does its best to clean up all stuff it created for mounting volume locally.
-But ephemeral containers can't be removed/deleted.
-That's the way k8s works.
-Thus as part of cleanup tool kills process that keeps that ephemeral container alive.
-I confirmed it also kills other processes that were running on that container but container itself stays in pretty weird state.
+The tool has a clean option that does its best to clean up all the resources it created for mounting the volume locally.
+However, ephemeral containers can't be removed or deleted.
+That's the way Kubernetes works.
+As part of the cleanup, the tool kills the process that keeps the ephemeral container alive.
+I confirmed it also kills other processes that were running in that container, but the container itself remains in a pretty weird state.

 ## Demo